 Specify the Pitch of the roof to be built.
 In this example a 12 in 12 pitch is used.

 Check the box beside Ignore Top (2nd) Floor.

 Click OK to close the dialog and build the roof as specified.
 It will bear on the top plates of the first floor walls.

-Notice the dashes lines that now display in the 2nd floor room area on floor plan view.
+Notice the dashed lines that now display in the 2nd floor room area on floor plan view.

 These are ceiling break lines, which represent the division between the flat, full height ceiling in the center of the room and the low, sloped ceilings on either side.

 The area with the flat, full height ceiling is loft area that will be accommodated by the open space at the center of your attic trusses.

 Select Build> Wall> Straight Interior Wall from the menu, then click and drag two interior walls along the ceiling break lines.